shidi1985/academic-kickstart/content/home/about.md

 +++

 #
 ***I have RA/TA Scholarships and Postdoc positions available at New Mexico State University.
-Please contact me if interested.***
+Please check this letter if interested: https://www.dropbox.com/scl/fi/w5rjdj87n4bhtbrtmiwnr/Letter-to-prospective-student.pdf?rlkey=ci5xstl32wxjkjv5yzbolub05&dl=0***

 Dr. Di Shi is an associate professor with the Klipsch School of Electrical and Computer Engineering at New Mexico State University (NMSU).